 Keyword research is a crucial component for SEO as getting it right could mean the difference between ranking on page 1 or page 2.

 Let’s start by recapping the basics.

-A ‘keyword’, often referred to as ‘search queries’ or ‘search terms’, are a “set of specific individual words or phrases that are entered into search engines to help users find what information they are looking for”.
+A ‘keyword’, often referred to as ‘search queries’ or ‘search terms, is a “set of specific individual words or phrases that are entered into search engines to help users find what information they are looking for”.

-For example, let’s say you’re interested in buying a new pair of women’s shoes.
-Let’s just assume that for this example you don’t know any shops or places to buy women’s shoes.
+For example, let’s say you’re interested in buying a new pair of hex dumbbells.
+Let’s just assume that for this example you don’t know any shops or places to buy these.

-Odds are you’ll search for the term “women’s shoes” in Google, right?
+Odds are you’ll search for the term “ hex dumbbells for sale” in Google, right?
 (Or Bing, Yahoo, Yandex, or one of the other hundred search engines that exist).

 Well, this single word or combination of words that you type into search engines, we commonly refer to as keywords.

 If you have happened to stumble across this article, then chances are you are interested in keyword research and the process involved.
 Well, we tried to optimise this article for the keyword “keyword research”.

 As mentioned before, keyword research is possibly the most important step in any SEO campaign.
 It helps you understand what people are searching for: